waldronmatt/groundwork/docs/repo/SETUP.md

 ### Renovate

-Go to `Option` and activate at least `Allow auto-merge` and `Automatically delete head branches`
+Go to `Option` and activate at least `Allow auto-merge` and `Automatically delete head branches`.

 Go to `Branches` and add a branch protection rule for your `main` branch.
-Activate `Require status checks to pass before merging` and `Require branches to be up to date before merging`
+Activate `Require status checks to pass before merging` and `Require branches to be up to date before merging`.

 ## NX Distributed Caching